Len Ganley

-Leonard Ganley, (27 April 1943 – 28 August 2011) was a Northern Irish snooker referee who refereed four World Snooker Championship finals between 1983 and 1993.
+Leonard Ganley (27 April 1943 – 28 August 2011) was a Northern Irish snooker referee who refereed four World Snooker Championship finals between 1983 and 1993.
 Having taken up snooker aged nine, and worked as a chimney sweep, he moved to England with his wife and children in 1971 and worked as a milkman and bus driver.

 Ganley took up refereeing snooker matches in 1976, on Ray Reardon's suggestion, after he had stepped in as a replacement referee for an exhibition match involving Reardon.
 Ganley gained his Grade A refereeing certificate in 1979, joined the Professional Referees Association the same year, and became a full-time referee in 1983.
 He refereed the world championship finals in 1983, 1987, 1990 and 1993.

 Ganley retired from refereeing in 1999 and moved back to Lurgan.
 He had diabetes, and died on 28 August 2011, aged 68.
 He had been appointed MBE in 2000 in recognition of his charity work and for services to snooker.

 Early life and pre-refereeing career

-Leonard Ganley was born on 27 April 1943 in Lurgan, County Armagh, Northern Irelandm and was the youngest of eleven children: four boys and seven girls.
+Leonard Ganley was born on 27 April 1943 in Lurgan, County Armagh, Northern Ireland and was the youngest of eleven children: four boys and seven girls.
 The family lived in the village of Castle-Lane.
 His mother was a shop-keeper, and his father was a chimney sweep.
 Len Ganley recalled a "hard upbringing, [with] one salvation ...snooker".
 He took up snooker aged nine at the Catholic Association, where his brothers also played.
 He played snooker at a local league level and also refereed matches.
 He worked as a chimney sweep when he was 15.
 In 1971, he, with his wife Rosaline and their five children, visited England.
 They intended to spend a ten-day holiday with his sister in Burton-upon-Trent, but ended up staying long-term.
 Ganley and Rosaline had a sixth child after moving to England.
 He worked as a milkman and bus driver when he first arrived.